Why Indices Count the Total Number of Black Hole Microstates (at large N): Index and BPS partition function

 The prefactor $(-1)^Q$ in the first line is added to cancel the opposite contribution $(-1)^{-Q}$ that comes from the evaluation of the residue in the second line.
 The latter term is to be canceled because the definition of the microcanonical index is as follows:

-The integral representation of the index $\widetilde{d}[y]$ in the first line of~\eqref{eq:dn} share the same large-$N$ eigenvalues as the integral representation of the microcanonical partition function $d[J,Q]\,$.
+The integral representation of the index $\widetilde{d}[\,\mathfrak{j}\,]$ in the first line of~\eqref{eq:dn} shares the same large-$N$ eigenvalues as the integral representation of the microcanonical partition function $d[J,Q]\,$.
 The only differences come from the extra factor

 and the contour of integration over the variable $q\,$.
 The latter difference is radical because it makes the two integration contours homologically inequivalent~\cite{Witten:2010cx}.
 One of them localizes the integral over $q$ to the specific value $q=-t$, while the other one does not.
 That said, in the semiclassical large-$N$ expansion~\eqref{eq:SemiclassicalExp2}, something interesting will happen.